nuuuwan/news_lk3_data/README.md

 A total of 34 political parties and alliances signed the “Puluwan Sri Lanka” agreement today, expressing their support for President Ranil Wickremesinghe in the upcoming presidential election.

 The signing of the agreement was carried out at Waters Edge Hotel in Battaramulla this morning (16).

+Addressing the opening ceremony of the “Puluwan Sri Lanka” convention, President Ranil Wickremesinghe emphasized that the 34 political parties and alliances that signed the convention did so not only to form a political coalition but also to shape the future of the country and its people.

 ◼️